 3. Matilda, by the celebrated author Roald Dahl, is the popular tale of a very gifted little girl.
 Matilda overcomes adversity at home and at school by believing in her inner power.

-4. Rosa by Nikki Giovanni is the real-life story of Rosa Parks, who famously refused to surrender her bus seat to a white passenger in Tuskegee, Alabama.
+4. Rosa by Nikki Giovanni is the real-life story of Rosa Parks, who famously refused to surrender her bus seat in Tuskegee, Alabama.
 This picture book conveys the powerful message that one person can stand up for what is right and make big changes.

 5. Ladybug Girl by Jacky Davis tells the story of Lulu, who dresses up in a handful of different costumes, including “girl” and “boy” costumes.
 She is equally happy in a princess dress as she is a pirate!
 But the costume she loves most is her Ladybug Girl one, because in it she can do anything.